 Most patients who had mastectomy and/or axillary dissection are usually discharged home on post op day 1 or 2 with their drains in with community nurse care.
 Patients are also educated in drain care before discharge form the hospital.
 Unless otherwise specified these drains can be removed either by community nurses or GPs once drainage is about 30 mls/day on two consecutive days.
 Please make sure the decreased drainage is not due to a blocked drain.

-If you have any concern about a post-operative patient please contact us or Dr. Edirimanne directly (mobile or email)
+If you have any concern about a post-operative patient please contact us or Associate Professor Edirimanne directly (mobile or email)

 Long term care of Breast Cancer patients